 How to Stay Motivated When Working From Home

-However, despite the challenges of working from home, a survey from Prudential shows that 87% of workers don't want to return to the office with other reports stating that 78% of workers will speak out if they feel their workplace isn't Covid-secure.
-Those who haven't received their second dose of the Covid vaccine or have underlying health conditions, may feel very anxious about a return to the office.
-The majority of office workers are enjoying the benefits of home working, from saving time and money on their commute, to being able to work flexible hours and put the washing on whilst on Zoom calls!
+Despite the challenges of working from home, most surveys still show that the majority of workers don't want to return to the office anyway and are enjoying the benefits of home working, from saving time and money on their commute, to being able to work flexible hours, and put the washing on whilst on Zoom calls!

-So, as home working and hybrid models look set to shape the future of work, how do you stay motivated when remote working?
+So, as home working and hybrid models are here to stay, how do you stay motivated when remote working?
 Here are some of the tips and techniques we've used over many years:

 1. Stick to a routine: For example, if you get up at 07:00 to go to the office or to visit clients, then do the same when you’re working from home.

 2. Have a separate office: If your home has the space, have a dedicated office where you can shut yourself away from your partner, children and pets!
-We’ve all seen videos of children and pets interrupting video conferences, which is amusing, but interruptions can be annoying if you’re on an important telephone call with the CEO or your biggest client, or just trying to concentrate on preparing your teams end of year reviews or presentation for the annual conference.
+We’ve all seen videos of children and pets interrupting video conferences, which is amusing, but interruptions can be annoying if you’re on an important telephone call with the CEO or your biggest client, or just trying to concentrate on preparing a presentation for the annual conference.

 3. Set boundaries with your housemates: Housemates or families often think that if someone is ‘working from home’ they can fix the washing machine/mow the lawn/chat on the phone for ages/cook a big meal/do the shopping!
 Clearly stating why you’re working from home and what you’ve got to accomplish works well, especially if you can give a time limit to finish with a reward at the end.